Akkuyu Nuclear Power Plant, Mersin, Turkey

-These are the latest stages in a long history.
 The plant was first suggested in the 1970s, and bids were invited in 1977.
 However, the project fell through for financial reasons.
-Originally the second round of bidding was for a turnkey project, but this was changed to a build operate transfer (BOT).
+The second round of bidding was originally for a turnkey project, but this was changed to a build-operate-transfer (BOT).

-Discussions with a Canadian consortium led by AECL fell through partly for financial reasons, and partly because the Chernobyl accident threw uncertainty over the whole project.
-In the mid 1990s, the project was resumed, creating the present round of bidding.
+Discussions with a Canadian consortium led by AECL fell through partly for financial reasons, and partially because the Chernobyl accident threw uncertainty over the whole project.
+In the mid-1990s, the project was resumed, creating the current round of bidding.

-The accepted bidder had to meet several criteria, such as five years of experience with this type of power plant, licensed to operate in the country, experience of constructing and commissioning at least two nuclear plants previously, designation of a reference plant similar to Akkuyu and designs must not have had a previous accident.
+The accepted bidder had to meet several criteria, such as five years of experience with this type of power plant, licensed to operate in the country, previous experience of constructing and commissioning at least two nuclear plants, designation of a reference plant similar to Akkuyu and designs must not have had a previous accident.